narwhals.selectors

 >>> import narwhals.selectors as ncs

-Let's define a dataframe-agnostic function to select numeric dtypes and multiplies each value by 2:
+Let's select numeric dtypes and multiply each value by 2:

 shape: (2, 2)